 Lower Waiwhakaiho River (The Valley)

 This scheme is designed to reduce the risk of flooding at what has become a popular shopping precinct, and the surrounding industrial area.
 It was originally built in 1996 and 1997 as a result of ‘the big wet’ in 1995 and subsequent large flood in the Mangaone Stream, and involves defences along this stream as well as the Waiwhakaiho River itself.
-It was upgraded in a three-year project that ended in 2013, and now offers protection against a ‘one in 100-year’ flood (that is, a flood that has a 1% chance of occurring in any one year).
-This calculation takes into account the expected effects of climate change.
+It was upgraded in a three-year project that ended in 2013, to offer protection against a flood flow of 1180 cubic meters per second.
+In 2010 this was determined to be the ‘one in 100-year’ flood (that is, a flood that has a 1% chance of occurring in any one year).
+An additional upgrade in early 2024 has provided further protection through allowing for uncertainties associated with climate change prediction and hydraulic modelling.

 The scheme consists of: